Retail Sales Promotion Strategies: How To Build Your Online Platform 👔

 It may be tempting for bosses or managers of a small team to want to micromanage the business.
 Unfortunately, this is not the most effective way to go about things.

 Teams will be more capable of problem-solving roadblocks on their own or in collaboration with other teams.
 Encourage open communication between teams through collaboration tools or apps and create a habit of meeting weekly, which will help counterweight independence.

-Tech and design
+1. Tech and Design Team

-The tech and design team are responsible for the experience of the customer from the moment they hit your landing page to the moment an order is processed in the warehouse.
-This team will handle microservice architecture, user experience, the development of technology to connect back-end to warehouse management, order handling, and inventory synchronisation.
+The tech and design team are responsible for the customer’s experience from the moment they hit your landing page to when an order is processed in the warehouse.
+This team will handle microservice architecture, user experience, the development of technology to connect the back end to warehouse management, order handling, and inventory synchronisation.

 This team handles everything that happens from the moment orders are placed until customers receive the package.
 This involves setting up the business warehouse.
 Establish stations for receiving, processing, packing, and sending out orders.
 A detailed inventory and SKU system are necessary, as well as customer support and logistics management with the delivery system.